Are you gearing up for your first Thanksgiving off-grid?

 This is a question everyone asks themselves when hosting Thanksgiving, do I have enough room?
 Where will everyone sit?

-So I mention this question because you’ll need to decide upfront if you are going to cook just a simple Thanksgiving dinner for your immediate family, or are you hosting a humdinger event?
+I mention this question because you’ll need to decide upfront if you are going to cook just a simple Thanksgiving dinner for your immediate family, or are you hosting a humdinger event?
 This matters because you need to have a number in order to plan properly and make accommodations.

-Now, the people I know that live off-grid usually lives in smaller homes because it is easier to sustain.
+Now, the people I know that live off-grid usually live in smaller homes because it is easier to sustain.
 No worries, though, because I live in a small house too so seating is something that has to be considered whether you are on or off the grid.

 Or you could host the event totally outside and have seating arranged for everyone outdoor so no one feels excluded.

-But if it is just your immediate family, then you should just be able to take your normal seating accommodations and run with it.
+However, if it is just your immediate family, then you should just be able to take your normal seating accommodations and run with it.

 2. The Smaller the Better